Air Canada Rouge: History

 The airline was launched in December 2012 and began services on July 1, 2013.
-The first destination was Athens, Greece, from Toronto and Montreal, as part of the Air Canada Leisure Group to compete more efficiently with Air Transat, Sunwing, and WestJet in the leisure and vacation travel market, largely operating routes to Europe, the Caribbean, and the United States.
+The first destination was Kingston, Jamaica, from Toronto, as part of the Air Canada Leisure Group to compete more efficiently with Air Transat, Sunwing, and WestJet in the leisure and vacation travel market, largely operating routes to Europe, the Caribbean, and the United States.

-At the time of the launch, it had a fleet of four aircraft, two Airbus A319s and two Boeing 767s, transferred from the parent company.
-Its fleet expanded to 28 aircraft within 18 months and was expected to reach 16 Boeing 767s, 20 Airbus A319s and five Airbus A321s by mid-2016.
+At the time of the launch, it had a fleet of four aircraft, two Airbus A319s and two Boeing 767s transferred from the parent company.
+Its fleet expanded to 28 aircraft within 18 months and was expected to reach 16 Boeing 767s, 20 Airbus A319s and five Airbus A321s by mid 2016.
 By early September 2016, the airline had expanded its Boeing 767 fleet to 19 aircraft.

 On March 24, 2014, Air Canada announced plans for Air Canada Rouge to expand into Western Canada beginning in Spring 2014, to serve predominantly leisure markets from Vancouver and Calgary to Los Angeles, San Francisco, Las Vegas, Phoenix, Palm Springs, Honolulu, Maui and Anchorage.
 A seasonal service from Vancouver to Osaka/Kansai started in May 2015.
 In December 2015, new routes were announced including Toronto to Miami, Fort Myers, Charlottetown, and Deer Lake.
 Year-round routes include Toronto and Montreal to Fort Lauderdale; Montreal to Miami; Vancouver to San Diego and Mexico City; and Calgary to Phoenix.

 In May 2020, amidst the COVID-19 pandemic, Air Canada announced the retirements of 79 aircraft among its mainline and Rouge fleets.
 This included Boeing 767, Embraer 190, and Airbus A319 aircraft.
-Air Canada Rouge was significantly affected, as the airline lost all 25 767s, and 2 A319s, leaving it with only 18 A320/A321, and 20 Airbus A319 as their fleet.
+Air Canada Rouge was significantly affected, as the airline lost all 25 767s, and 2 A319s, leaving it with only 18 A320/A321, and 20 Airbus A319 aircraft in their fleet.
 This means the airline will no longer be able to reach some of its destinations in Europe, such as Budapest or Zagreb.
-Plans are in the works to continue to fly to some European destinations that are in range of these narrowbody aircraft.
-As of February 2021, the airline removed most of its Central and Eastern European destinations from their schedule, e.g. Warsaw and Bucharest due to a lack of suitable aircraft.
+Plans were in the works to continue to fly to some European destinations that are in range of these narrowbody aircraft.
+As of February 2021, the airline removed most of its Central and Eastern European destinations from their schedule, including Warsaw and Bucharest due to a lack of suitable aircraft.

-Air Canada Rouge service was suspended from 9 February 2021 to 7 September 2021 to adhere to new travel rules by the government aimed at reducing non-essential travel.
+Air Canada Rouge service was suspended from February 9, 2021 to September 7, 2021 to adhere to new travel rules by the government aimed at reducing non-essential travel.

+On December 17, 2024, Air Canada announced that it would transfer its Boeing 737 MAX 8 aircraft to Rouge's fleet to replace the Airbus fleet, and it would create a Rouge hub at Vancouver International Airport.
+Air Canada Rouge's Airbus A320 and A321 fleet will transfer to the mainline fleet as part of the transition.

 Destinations

-Air Canada Rouge serves leisure destinations in the Caribbean, Central America, Mexico predominantly, and the United States with all former routes to Europe and South America being cancelled after the retirement of the Boeing 767-300ERs.
+Air Canada Rouge serves leisure destinations in the Caribbean, Central America, Mexico predominantly, and the United States with all former routes to Asia, Europe, and South America being cancelled after the retirement of the Boeing 767-300ERs.

 Fleet

 Current fleet

-As of July 2022, the Air Canada Rouge fleet consists of an all-Airbus registered aircraft:
+As of August 2025, Air Canada Rouge operates the following aircraft: